pdevito3/HeimGuard/README.md

 ## HeimGuard Enhancements

-There are currently two extensions on HeimGuard that are both optional but highly recommended, especially `AutomaticallyCheckPermissions`.
+There are currently two extensions on HeimGuard that are both optional, but depending on your workflow, may save you a lot of manual work.

 ### AutomaticallyCheckPermissions

 - `AutomaticallyCheckPermissions` will automatically checks user permissions when an authorization attribute is used.
-Again, this is optional, but without this, we would need to add something like this to our controller:
+Again, this is optional, but without this, we would need
+- to add something like this to our controller or service/handler that it calls:

   ```csharp
   using HeimGuard;